SergeyBurlaka/WineVault/README.md

 # WineVault

- My test to [WoxApp] (http://woxapp.com/)
+ My test to mobile development company [WoxApp] (http://woxapp.com/).

 ### note

  1) App correctly views only on tablet, such like nexus 7 or 9.

- 2) In cause of failed sign in,  just enter q in login without password, and sign in success.
+ 2) In cause of failed sign in, just enter "q" in login without password, and sign in success.

 ### test